adobe/rundeck-plugin-builder/README.md

 ### Contributing

 Ideas and contributions are fully welcomed and encouraged.
-The only constraints we should keep in mind is to add value with every new submission and to keep Rundeck's trajectory a step ahead of today.
+The only recommendation we should keep in mind is to add value with every new submission and to keep Rundeck's trajectory a step ahead of today.
 For more information, read the [Contributing Guide](./.github/CONTRIBUTING.md).

 ### Licensing